zriyansh/signoz.io/blog/2022-07-12-container-monitoring-tools.md

 <br></br>

-[AppOptics](https://www.appoptics.com) is a full-stack observability platform with an APM integrated experience.
+<a href = "https://www.appoptics.com" rel="noopener noreferrer nofollow" target="_blank">AppOptics</a> is a full-stack observability platform with an APM integrated experience.
 It features a simple, intuitive UI and code-level analysis, which helps in pinpointing the problem.

 ## Final thoughts